China, People's Republic of

 Statutory pension income received after retirement in accordance with the Social Security Law is tax exempted income.

 Income derived by employees from equity plans upon exercise/vesting is generally treated as employment income in nature.
 Where applicable, equity plan income may be allocated between China and non-China sources.
-Depending on the features of the plan (e.g. equity holding interest relationship between the listed company and the employee's employing entity, completion of the required tax registration), equity plan income may be eligible for favourable tax calculation treatment.
+Depending on the features of the plan (e.g. equity holding interest relationship between the listed company and the employee's employing entity, completion of the required record filing procedure), equity plan income may be eligible for favourable tax calculation treatment.